top of page

 📝 Journal Prompt: “How have I shown strength in being true to myself?”

+Reflecting on this may reveal insights about coming out, setting boundaries, or asking for support.
+Each moment deserves to be witnessed—and so do you.
 Remember: empowerment isn't about perfection.
 It's about presence.
 It's about returning to yourself, again and again, with pride.

 Practices to Celebrate Your Whole Self